ryanseys/bomberman/README.md

 In order to use JSON with Java we needed to include a library, in this case [org.json](http://www.json.org/java/index.html).

-The jar file with the included classes for it are in [project]/lib/JSON.jar.
-You may need to include the jar file in your build path (right click on it > build path > add to build path).
+The jar file with the included classes for it are included in both projects under [project]/lib/JSON.jar.
+You will need to include the jar file in your build path.
+In Eclipse, expand the lib/ directory, right click on the jar file > Build Path > Add to Build Path.

 Client -> Server: Message Specification
 ===